jessesquires/JSQCoreDataKit/README.md

 ## Unit tests

 There's a suite of unit tests for `JSQCoreDataKit.framework`.
-To run them, open `JSQCoreDataKit.xcodeproj`, select the `JSQCoreDataKit-iOS` scheme, then &#x2318;-u.
+You can run them in the usual way from Xcode by opening `JSQCoreDataKit.xcodeproj`.
 These tests are well commented and serve as further documentation for how to use this library.

 ## Contribute